vigneshavm/Interview-questions/Prompt Commands.md

 6. Building trust and credibility
 7. Specific examples and success stories

-Format as if I'm training other technical leads.
+Format as I'm explaining to interview panal.
 ```

 **Prompt 15: Managing Scope Creep**